Being consistent and having a good readability score will strengthen your brand promise in the eyes of your customers.

 - We analyzed the language of three brands, outlining examples of good, inconsistent, and poor branding language.

-- You can get a good readability score by using solutions such as VT Readability.
+- You can get a good readability score by using solutions such as VT Writer.
 This solution provides instant reports on problematic content and suggests fixes.

 - You can use solutions like this for any subject matter, scoring product brochures, blog posts etc.